Careers with a Bachelor's Degree

 - Management Trainee: plans and supervises operations of a business concern.

-- Urban Planning Officer: deals with city planning, renewal.
+- Urban Planning Officer: deals with city planning, renewal

 - Personnel Administrator: works with employee relations, selection, promotions, etc.

-- Advertising Copywriter: researches audience and media, writes text of advertisements.
+- Advertising Copywriter: researches audience and media.

 - Health Educator: gives public information about health and disease.